heptarch/heptarch.github.io/drafts/demon.md

 dancing around it, Susan thinks, like angels on the head of a pin.
 Or perhaps demons: the teardrops lengthen inward into spikes, impaling the ball through its corners, and Susan gasps.
-The spikes push through to the opposite side, and the whole figure convulses, shivering forth into new, more elaborate patchworks, like a dancing star.
+The spikes pierce the opposite side, and the whole figure convulses into new, more elaborate patchworks, like a dancing star.

 A devilish shape, she concludes, grinning, and switches it off.